Appearance

 This object is responsible for storing the results of each simulation execution.
 In combination with the result and dtTimestamp fields, we will leverage this object to visualise the results on a map.

-Now we'll create a relationship to link our two objects together.
+Now we'll create a relationship to link your two objects together.
+This is how you express "this belongs to that" or "these are connected" in your data model.

 id